sms1sis/Compare_two_folders/README.md

 *   `-t, --type <EXTENSION>`: Compare only files with the specified extension (e.g., `txt`, `.jpg`).
 This flag can be used multiple times.
 *   `-i, --ignore <PATTERN>`: Specify a glob pattern to ignore files or directories.
 This flag can be used multiple times.
 Automatically respects `.gitignore` rules.
 *   `-j, --threads <COUNT>`: Set the number of threads to use for parallel processing in batch mode.
 Defaults to the number of available CPU cores.
+    *   *Note*: A size threshold (currently 128MB) determines when individual files use internal BLAKE3 threading.
+This threshold applies only to internal BLAKE3 threading (not Rayon task parallelism) and may be tuned in future releases.
 *   `-n, --no-sort`: Disable alphabetical sorting of the output.
 Drastically improves performance on massive directory trees when order is not required.

 ### Exit Codes